Neutral / cushion / high arch

 The fit of the Speedcross 4 CS is very identical to the previous versions.
 The upper wraps the foot comfortably and securely.
 The padding in the right areas offers exceptional comfort for the foot.
 It runs true to size and it is available in medium widths for both men’s and women’s versions.

-The outsole of the shoe uses the brand’s notable Wet Traction Contagrip that provides exceptional grip on wet and slippery surfaces.
+Similar to the well known Salomon Speedcross 5, the outsole of this shoe uses the brand’s notable Wet Traction Contagrip that provides exceptional grip on wet and slippery surfaces.
 The 5mm aggressive lugs are designed to deliver maximum traction on wet and technical terrain.

-Salomon Speedcross 4 CS uses an injected EVA compound that extended in the entire midsole.
+Salomon Speedcross 4 CS just like its base model, the Salomon Speedcross 4, it uses an injected EVA compound that extended in the entire midsole.
 The full-length EVA offers reliable underfoot cushioning.
 This works perfectly with the LT muscle that helps in absorbing shock during impact.
 The resilient cushioning delivers a more responsive ride.

 The Speedcross 4 CS features the ClimaShield membrane, a quick-drying material that keeps the foot cool and dry in wet conditions.
 This works well with the anti-debris mesh upper that keeps dirt and debris out while keeping the coverage breathable.
 Great protection against dirt is also maximized through the shoe’s mud guard system that fends off clay and mud while running on muddy trail.